AdlerSalbei/grad_captiveWalkingAnimation/README.md

 </p>

 Gruppe Adler Captive Walking (short: GRAD Captive Walking) adds a walking animation to the ACE captive state.
+The animations only work on Players, becouse AI reacts weirdly.

 Features:
 - Animation for ACE Captive state